JappyPing/reads2graph/README.md

 ## Installation
 ### From ```bioconda```
 #### Create an environment and install reads2graph via ```conda```
+**Important Note**: the latest version of reads2graph has been updated to bioconda channel, please install the reads2graph via this Github repo.
 Note: reads2graph installed from ```bioconda``` currently only support linux-64

 Add the necessary channels if you are not currently using them.